As a SaaS company, you need and must captivate your audience and get new clients in to scale your business faster.

 You’ve probably heard that Content marketing has been successfully used across thousands of SaaS companies.

-c) but also generate leads, (hadn’t you noticed?) yes, that’s their ulterior motive.
+c) but also generate or increase leads, (hadn’t you noticed?) yes, that’s their ulterior motive.

-We learnt that our own leads navigate between several other places such as: LinkedIn, Reddit, Quora and Twitter.
+We learnt that our own leads originated from several other places such as: Email marketing, LinkedIn, Reddit, Quora and Twitter.

-You have good partners and/or investors that will expect to see a 6-12 month content marketing/comms plan.
+You have good partners that send and share your content, sending you good traffic.
+Or your newly acquired investors that will expect to see a 6-12 month content marketing/comms plan.
+Several

 You and your colleagues are most likely going to be technical and/or IT consultants.

 This means that you need a framework to show how you should go about it as quickly as possible.
 We can also call it expert advice.

 Why?
 Because you have little knowledge and time to spare and your partners are not willing to wait for too long.

 You need a documented content marketing strategy that includs Saas selling tactics